ACKO Drive Exclusive: This EV Startup Founded by an Ex-Tesla Engineer Seeks a Strategic Partner

 Srivaru Motors, a Coimbatore-based startup, was the first to launch an electric performance motorcycle in India.
 It now plans to enter the e-scooter space too, but faces challenges in scaling up the business

-Mohanraj Ramasamy, an engineer who had a stint at probably the world’s most disruptive EV startup Tesla, wanted to emulate the American player’s sustainability, frugality, and leadership approach in India.
-Launched in 2020, the Coimbatore-based Srivaru Motors (SVM) started off with a mid variant of its performance e-motorcycle called Prana in January 2021, but the ride has been bumpy.
+Mohanraj Ramasamy, an engineer who worked at probably the world’s most disruptive EV startup, Tesla, wanted to emulate the American player’s sustainability, frugality, and leadership approach in India.
+Launched in 2020, the Coimbatore-based Srivaru Motors (SVM) launched a mid-variant of its performance e-motorcycle called Prana in January 2021, but the ride has been bumpy.

 “Sales have been slow.
-We have gotten over 2,000 enquiries, but we are unable to convert them into sales due to lack of dealership expansion,” says Ramasamy.
-He adds that because of fire incidents in the past, and service-related issues for some EVs, customers want to have a showroom close to where they live so they can buy with confidence.
+We have gotten over 2,000 enquiries per campaign, but we are unable to convert them into sales due to a lack of dealership expansion,” says Ramasamy.
+He adds that because the industry experienced cheaper EV fires in the past and service-related issues for some EVs, customers want to have a showroom close to where they live so they can buy with confidence.

-The price tag of over ₹2 lakh for the Prana is also an affordability hurdle, more so when some other EV startups are selling their vehicles at a loss in order to scale up their businesses.
+SVM argues that the Prana's price tag of over ₹2 lakh is well justified considering its riding range (150 KMs claimed), total cost of ownership, build quality, serviceability, and reliability.
+Some other EV startups are selling their vehicles at a loss to scale up their businesses.

 sriviru_motors_mohanraj_ramasamy_51f2a85f2f.webp